Artorias718/Pact/README.md

 ### Prerequisites

-If you haven't got Docker Compose installed,
+If you haven't got Docker installed,
     [follow these installation instructions](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04).

 The container runs in the background and incrementally rebuilds the site each